 I have briefly scaled down the reasons why there are crosses on the Moors but we have an abundance of books that will keep you busy reading more about them.
+Most of them have been around for over 1300 years with Lilla Cross being the oldest.
 In the first place they were erected as a terror to evil spirits and a reminder of our holy religion.
 A place from which Celtic missionaries told the story of the Cross to the wondering pagans or to commemorate great victories or memorable events.
 Possibly used as an entrance or centre of a village and the site of a murder or sudden death!

 I decided to venture out into the Moors to witness these particular crosses mentioned which happened to be on a day of dense, eerie fog and also came across the famous memorial of the ‘Man of the Moors’ Frank Elgee; an archaeologist who had deep passion for the moors and all that it offered.